 4.2.
 We may retain your information for as long as your account is active or as needed to provide you with our Services, comply with our contractual and/or legal obligations, resolve disputes and enforce our agreements.

+Bullhorn acknowledges that you have the right to access your personal information.
 In most cases, Bullhorn has no direct relationship with the individuals whose personal information it processes.
 We recommend that an individual who seeks access, or who seeks to correct, amend, or delete personal information should direct his query to the Bullhorn's customer (the data controller).
 If requested to remove data by our customer, we will respond within 45 days.
 Individuals may also submit such inquiries or requests directly to Bullhorn at no cost for them by contacting firstname.lastname@example.org.

 We will retain personal information we process on behalf of our Customers for as long as needed to provide Services to our customer and as required under customer agreements.
 We will also retain this personal information as necessary to comply with our legal and/or contractual obligations, resolve disputes, and enforce our agreements.
-When the purpose for which Bullhorn is processing the personal information is fulfilled, expires or is terminated, Bullhorn will, upon request, provide our customers with a copy of their personal information stored by us, and Bullhorn will then either delete or anonymize/de-identify any remaining personal information in accordance with our customer agreements.
+When the purpose for which Bullhorn is processing, the personal information is fulfilled, expires or is terminated, Bullhorn will, upon request, provide our customers with a copy of their personal information stored by us, and Bullhorn will then either delete or anonymize/de-identify any remaining personal information in accordance with our customer agreements.